bowman-lab/PopShift/README.md

 Note that the docking here is done with either VINA or SMINA, so steps 4, 5, and 6 are somewhat particular to how those codes do that.
 You can of course color outside of the lines here, but you'll probably be adding some functionality to the scripts we have in order to do so.

+# Docking scripts

-### On preparing ligands
+## On preparing receptors and ligands for docking

+We prepare each of the receptor conformations as a completely independent system, so it gets its own PDBQT file and can thus be run as an isolated job on whatever hardware is available.
+This leaves some things to be desired, but as a first pass it's worked for us.

 In general these scripts are set up to play nicely with one another by assuming that the directory structure of the intermediate files will be maintained--this isn't a hard requirement, but it does keep things convenient.
 Because we are using other command-line tools to prepare ligands and receptors for docking, we are really just expecting that the prepared files will be in the same place as the files they were prepped from.
 There are a lot of ways to call a command-line tool on a file such that it writes a new file with the same path but a different file extension.
-Here are several I like/have used in the past:
+Here are several I have used in the past:

 Using GNU parallel:

 ```
 # use find to get the paths rel. to CWD;
 # write to file to prevent arg-list too long